 Your credit card's interest rate is the amount you’re charged when you don’t pay your full balance before your due date.

-Credit card fees typically refer to other charges, like annual fees, late fees, over-the-limit fees and cash advance fees.
+Credit card fees typically refer to other charges, like annual, late, over-the-limit, and cash advance fees.
 These are in addition to interest charges and can be significant, varying widely between card issuers.

-Like interest charges, credit card fees are only tax deductible for businesses, not individuals.
+Like interest charges, credit card fees only deduct business expenses paid by credit cards, not individuals.

 Is credit card interest deductible on my taxes?